Residency General Info

 PETS

-Please leave your pets at home.
-Prospective resident artists with registered service animals should contact us to make sure that Watershed can provide proper support and accommodations for the them and their service animal during a residency.
+Watershed does not allow residents to have pets; please leave them at home.
+Artists with registered service animals should contact us in advance of applying to make sure that Watershed can provide proper support and accommodations for them and their service animal during a residency.
+Watershed does not accommodate emotional support, therapy animals and/or companion animals.

 UNACCEPTABLE BEHAVIOR